 Play safe and dress in conservative Western or Indian Formals.
-No Friday Dressing even if the interview or meeting is on weekends.
-If you are told in advance to dress casually it is still always better to be in semi-formal clothes.
+No Friday dressing even if the job interview or meeting is on weekends.
+If you’re told in advance to dress casually it is still always better to be in semi-formal clothes for your job interview.

 Wear a good watch, handbag, right shoes, stud earrings and a simple neckpiece or scarf.
 You will have plenty of social occasions to flaunt your sexy shoes, lovely handbags and heavy jewellery.

-All colors that you choose for makeup should be mild.
+All the colours that you choose for makeup should be mild.
 For Indian skin tones use shades of pink or light brown.
 If you have dark under eye circles, use a proper foundation to cover them.

 Tattoos & Piercings:

-You will have plenty to time to reveal your individuality once you have the job.
+You will have plenty of time to reveal your individuality once you have the job.
 If you have multiple piercings on your ear, wear studs and no hanging earrings.